 On Father’s Day evening in 2014 we were headed to the barn to say goodnight to our horses when to our dismay we discovered a feral cat in our garage in obvious distress with a badly injured hind leg.
 We were eventually able to get him into a cat carrier then took him immediately to our Veterinarian.
 Unfortunately his leg had multiple fractures requiring complete amputation.
 He also needed treatment for fleas and ticks as well as neutering.
 He is polydactyl (extra toes on his paws) adding to his allure.
 Tre has made a complete recovery and is now one of our sweetest and most affectionate cats.

-As a hungry stray cat in the middle of winter, Bobby came to us looking for food, affection and care and he found it.
+As a hungry stray cat in the middle of winter in 2017, Bobby came to us looking for food, affection and care and he found it.
 He is a very handsome and talkative fellow who has a bobbed tail (not sure if he was born this way or if this is the result of an injury).
 He is a fun addition to our clowder of cats.

 In Loving Memory